microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-share-or-delegate-calendar.md

 # Share or delegate a calendar in Outlook (preview)

-In Outlook, a calendar owner can share the calendar with another user, or delegate another user to manage meetings in the owner's primary calendar.
+In Outlook, a calendar owner can share the calendar with another user.
 The owner can specify which information in non-private events is viewable, and can give write access to the calendar to users in the same organization.

-Delegates are sharees who can view all information in and have write access to non-private events; they also receive meeting requests and responses, and respond to meeting requests on behalf of the owner.
+The owner can also delegate another user to manage meetings in the owner's _primary_ calendar.
+Delegates are sharees who can view all information in and have write access to non-private events.
+They also receive meeting requests and responses, and respond to meeting requests on behalf of the owner.
 Additionally, the owner can give explicit permissions to delegates to view the owner's _private_ events on the calendar.

-Before calendar sharing or delegation can take effect, the owner sends a sharee or delegate an invitation, and the sharee or delegate accepts the invitation or explicitly adds the shared or delegated calendar for access.
-All this occurs in an Outlook client.
+Before calendar sharing or delegation can take effect, the owner sends a sharee or delegate an invitation, and the sharee or delegate accepts the invitation, or, explicitly adds the shared or delegated calendar for access.
+The invitation and adding a shared or delegated calendar occur in an Outlook client.

 The rest of this article is based on the following example scenario:

 - Alex Wilber has delegated Megan Bowen to his primary calendar, and also permitted Megan to view private events in that calendar.
-- Alex shared a "Kids parties" calendar with Adele Vance and Megan Bowen, and gave both of them `read` permissions to all the details of non-private events on the "Kids parties" calendar, and free/busy status for private events.
+- Alex shared a "Kids parties" calendar with Adele Vance and Megan Bowen, and gave both Adele and Megan `read` permissions to all the details of non-private events on the "Kids parties" calendar, and free/busy status for private events.

-After the sharing and delegation take effect, apps can then use the Microsoft Graph API to do the following tasks:
+After the sharing and delegation take effect, apps can then use the Microsoft Graph API to do the following tasks with the shared or delegated calendar:

 - [Get calendar information about sharees, delegates, and allowed permissions, and update individual permissions](#get-calendar-information-about-sharees-and-delegates-and-update-individual-permissions).
 - [Get the properties that describe the sharing or delegation of the calendar](#get-properties-of-a-shared-or-delegated-calendar).